programophile/Bangla_NLP_workshop_Subtask1A_Velora/README.md

-# Bangla Hate Speech Detection: A Comprehensive Study with BanglaBERT Variants
+# Bangla Hate Speech Detection: Multi-Method Evaluation for Hate Speech Classification in Bangla Text

-This repository contains the code and resources for the ACL 2025 submission on Bangla Hate Speech Detection using various BanglaBERT-based models.
+This repository contains the code and resources for the Bnalga NLP Worskshop 2 submission on Bangla Hate Speech Detection using various BanglaBERT-based models.
 The work focuses on multi-class classification of hate speech in Bangla text, participating in the BLP 2025 Hate Speech Subtask 1A.

 ## Abstract

 Hate speech detection in low-resource languages like Bangla presents unique challenges due to limited annotated data and linguistic complexities.
 This study explores multiple variants of BanglaBERT, a pre-trained language model for Bangla, combined with advanced techniques such as hybrid architectures, data augmentation, focal loss, and regularization methods.
-We evaluate five different approaches on the BLP 2025 Hate Speech dataset, achieving competitive performance in identifying religious hate, sexism, political hate, profane language, abusive content, and non-hate speech.
+We evaluate five different approaches on the BLP 2025-Banlga NLP Workshop Hate Speech dataset, achieving competitive performance in identifying religious hate, sexism, political hate, profane language, abusive content, and non-hate speech.

 ## Repository Structure